BWindey/c3vm/README.md

 > Feel free to use it, to report bugs, to share ideas.
 > Installation instructions will improve when this script is considered finished.

-There is a manpage, feel free to search the internet on how to install it.

 ## Example useage:
 ```sh
 # Install and enable latest stable release